The Lord of the Rings (film series): The Hobbit trilogy

+Spin-offs

-In 2024, a stand-alone animated prequel film to Peter Jackson's The Lord of the Rings films, titled The War of the Rohirrim, will be released.
+In 2024, an anime prequel film titled The War of the Rohirrim was released.
 It is directed by Kenji Kamiyama, with Miranda Otto reprising her role from live-action, serving as the film's narrator.
+Additionally, two new live-action films are in development with Jackson returning as producer.
+The first of these, The Lord of the Rings: The Hunt for Gollum, will be directed by Andy Serkis for a planned release in December 2027.